Ela-Bo/AboutMe/README.md

 ## Don't hesitate to connect

 If you'd like to evaluate new ideas in the field of Data Science in HR - I’ll be happy to have a chat in english or german.
-If you are more interested what I've done before - here you can find my [linkedin Profile](https://www.linkedin.com/in/raphaela-boll-298803a2/)
+If you are more interested in what I've done before - here you can find my [linkedin Profile](https://www.linkedin.com/in/raphaela-boll-298803a2/) or [Xing Profile](https://www.xing.com/profile/Raphaela_Boll/portfolio).

 ### Remember ..